GBSVM: Granular-ball Support Vector Machine: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} human cognition has the characteristic of large-scale priority, i.e., from large to small, coarse to fine \cite{1982Topological}.
-Human beings have the ability of granulating data and knowledge into different granularity according to different tasks, and then solving problems using the relation between these granularity.
-Since Lin and Zadeh proposed granular computing in 1996, more and more scholars began to study information granular \cite{LinGC,2018Multi,2021miao-cla,2014Witold,2007Witold}, which simulates human cognition to deal with complexity problems \cite{Bu,2019Miao,2021Miao-classi,2008Genetic-Witold}.
+\IEEEPARstart{H}uman cognition has the characteristic of global precedence, i.e., from large to small, coarse to fine \cite{1982Topological}.
+Human beings have the ability of granulating data and knowledge into different granularity according to different tasks, and then solve problems using the relation between these granularity.
+Since Lin and Zadeh proposed granular computing in 1996, more and more scholars began to study information granular \cite{2018Multi,2021miaocla,2014Witold}, which simulates human cognition to deal with complexity problems \cite{2019Miao,2021Miaoclassi}.
 Granular computing advocates observing and analyzing the same problem from different granularity.
 The coarser the granularity, the more efficient the learning process and the more robust to noise; while the finer the granularity, the more details of things can be reflected.
-As shown in Fig. \ref{fig:cognition}, ``H'' and ``T'' are seen first, and then the ``h'' and ``t'' that make up them.
-There are two ``t''s in the left ``H'', which can be considered as noise, but it still does not affect the overall appearance of ``H''.
-Choosing different granularity according to different application scenarios can better solve practical problems \cite{2015miao,XiaGB,1984Witold,2022solve,2021Trend}.
+Choosing different granularity according to different application scenarios can more effectively solve practical problems \cite{2015miao,xiaGB,2022solve,2021Trend}.
+Wang introduced the cognitive law of ``global precedence'' into granular computing and proposed multi-granularity cognitive computing \cite{1982Topological,2018A}.